-4.07 TELEPHONE CALLS TO RESEARCH ATTORNEY
+4.07 CONTACT WITH RESEARCH ATTORNEY / PROBATE EXAMINER

-The research attorneys are not required to provide answers to general legal and/or hypothetical questions.
+The research attorneys and probate examiners are not required to provide answers to general legal and/or hypothetical questions.
 General legal questions or questions involving hypothetical fact situations will be discussed at the discretion of the research attorney.
 Such discussions may not be cited as authority for actions subsequently taken.
-Research attorneys should not be considered an alternative to basic legal research.
+Research attorneys and probate examiners should not be considered an alternative to basic legal research.

-(Adopted October 1, 1998; Rule 4.06 renumbered as 4.07 and amended January 1, 2009)
+(Adopted October 1, 1998; Rule 4.06 renumbered as 4.07 and amended January 1, 2009; Amended July 1, 2017)